Analyze data in Azure Data Lake Storage Gen1 by using Power BI

 The pie chart should now resemble like the one shown below.

-By selecting a specific country from the page level filters, you can now see the number of drivers in each city of the selected country.
+By selecting a specific country/region from the page level filters, you can now see the number of drivers in each city of the selected country/region.
 For example, under the Visualizations tab, under Page level filters, select Brazil.

 The pie chart is automatically updated to display the drivers in the cities of Brazil.